It is getting towards that time of the year where you need to complete your tax return.

 If you find yourself in this position, you can expect the IRAS to issue a Notice of Assessment (NOA) based on the ECI submitted earlier by the company.

 The tax forecast by IRAS must be paid despite the fact that it may not be accurate.

 There may be fines for either late submission or late payment.

 If all else fails, the relevant party will receive a court summons.
 The penalty, in this case, can be as much as twice the required amount of tax!

 There is an appeals process should fines be imposed, but nobody wants to be in that position.

 We offer assistance to companies in Singapore to complete and file the Form C / Form C-S.

-Should you need any clarifications or additional information, feel free to send a business enquiry and our will contact you for a no-obligation discussion.
+Should you need any clarifications or additional information, please complete the quotation form and our tax service team will contact you for a no-obligation discussion.